vladhc/rl-udacity/p2_continuous/README.md

 Used Proximal Policy Optimization network.
 Key points:
 * Both Continuous and Discreete action spaces are supported;
-* Implementation [Generalized Advantage Estimation] (https://arxiv.org/abs/1506.02438.pdf);
+* Implementation [Generalized Advantage Estimation] (https://arxiv.org/abs/1506.02438);
 * Parallel computation of the GAE using Python `multiprocessing` module.
 That gives x2-x5 faster training times;
 * Advantage Normalization;
 * Whole experience buffer is used as a single batch during optimization stage.
 That allowed to keep code more simple and worked well on the current environments;

-It was easier to implement first discreete action space.
+It was easier to first implement the discreete action space.
 Then the GAE was implemented.
 When these parts was working the Continuous action space was added.
 Separate benchmark were done on the CartPole, LunarLander (both discreete and continuous versions) and Pendulum environments in order to make quick tests and make sure that algorithm correctly works on different range of tasks.

 ## Installation